Would you like to be a save-a-dog scheme volunteer ?

 For reasons beyond our control volunteers who work at the shelter must be at least 18 years of age.
 Unfortunately that means we're unable to accept anyone under 18 for work experience, community service, the Duke of Edinburgh Award or similar projects.

 However we love to encourage interest in animal welfare in younger people, so we're certainly open to projects that don't involve direct participation at the shelter.
-If you have an idea in mind, feel free to contact us on (03) 9885 1188 to discuss it — and please bear in mind that SADS' permission is required for any project involving the use of our name.
+If you have an idea in mind, feel free to contact us by emailing firstname.lastname@example.org to discuss it — and please bear in mind that SADS' permission is required for any project involving the use of our name.
 Thank you!